Amy Beth Hayes

 Amy Beth Hayes (born 8 October 1982) is a British actress.
-She is best known for her roles as Kitty in Mr Selfridge; Lucy in "The Entire History of You", an episode of Black Mirror; Ruth in Misfits; Clementine in Shameless; Amy in The Syndicate; and Maxine Fox in Sirens.
+She is best known for her roles as Kitty in Mr Selfridge; Lucy in "The Entire History of You", an episode of Black Mirror; Ruth in Misfits; Clem in Shameless; Amy in The Syndicate; and Maxine Fox in Sirens.
 She has also appeared in Doctor Who and Secret Diary of a Call Girl.

+Early life

+Hayes was born in Abergavenny, Wales, but grew up in Darlington, County Durham, England.
+Her first taste of acting was as a 14 year old at the National Youth Theatre, she joined a course with much older students and decided to pursue acting as a possible career path.
+However, first she chose the academic route, studying English Literature and Language at Keble College, Oxford.
+After graduating, she enrolled at the Central School of Speech and Drama for three years.

 Career

-Hayes was born in Abergavenny, Wales, but grew up in Darlington, northeast England.
-She made her screen debut in the 2008 Doctor Who episode "The Stolen Earth" and the same year she was cast in a lead role in the ITV drama Whatever It Takes.
+Hayes career started with a 4 month stay in Romania, filming Eva, later released in 2009.
+Her screen debut came in 2008, in Doctor Who, episode "The Stolen Earth", and the same year she was cast in a lead role in the ITV drama Whatever It Takes.

 Hayes appeared in the 2009 Romanian film Eva, and in Micro Men, a BBC-made film charting the rise and fall of the home computer industry in the United Kingdom in the early 1980s, where she played Cynthia alongside Martin Freeman.
-In 2009, she played Ruth, an old woman restored temporarily to her younger self by a peculiar thunder storm, in E4's superhero comedy-drama Misfits as well as Daisy in Whatever It Takes, written by Paula Milne.
+In 2009, she played Ruth, an old woman restored temporarily to her younger self by a peculiar thunder storm, in E4's superhero comedy-drama Misfits.

 In 2011 she played Lucy in "The Entire History of You", an episode of the anthology series Black Mirror created by Charlie Brooker.
-In 2012, she starred in BBC drama The Syndicate, playing the girlfriend of one of the lottery winners.
-From 2012 to 2016 she appeared in the ITV drama Mr Selfridge (2013) as Kitty Hawkins Edwards.
+In 2012, she starred in BBC drama The Syndicate, alongside Timothy Spall, playing the girlfriend of one of the lottery winners.

-Her stage work includes Jerusalem with Mark Rylance, Linda for The Royal Court and On the Waterfront directed by Stephen Berkoff.